tuned-org-uk/arrowspace-rs/paper.md

 ## Conclusion

 `ArrowSpace` provides a novel approach to vector similarity search by integrating spectral graph properties with traditional semantic similarity measures.
-The $λτ$ indexing system offers a memory-efficient way to capture spectral characteristics of vector datasets while maintaining practical query performance.
+The taumode indexing system offers a memory-efficient way to capture spectral characteristics of vector datasets while maintaining practical query performance.
 The library's design emphasises both mathematical rigor and computational efficiency, making it suitable for scientific applications requiring spectral-aware similarity search.

 The combination of Rust's performance characteristics with innovative spectral indexing algorithms positions `ArrowSpace` as a valuable tool for researchers and practitioners working with high-dimensional vector data where both semantic content and structural properties matter.